kashine6/WGB-Board-For-BoxTurtle-MMU/README.md

 This motherboard was originally designed for the BoxTurtle, but it also takes ERCF support into consideration.

-If you plan to use it with an ERCF system, please refer to the wiring box configuration below.
+If you plan to use it with an ERCF system, please refer to the wiring and configuration below.